-CO No. Cognitive Abilities Course Outcomes The student will be able to UNDERSTAND individual and 102.1 Understanding group behavior, and understand the implications of organizational behavior on the process of management The student will be able to EXPLAIN organizational 102.2 Remembering behavioral issues in the context of organizational behavior theories, models and concepts The student will be able to PRACTICE critical thinking 100.2 Applying when presented with managerial problems and express 102.5 their views and opinions on managerial issues in an articulate way.
+CO No. Cognitive Abilities Course Outcomes The student will be able to UNDERSTAND individual and 102.1 Understanding group behavior, and understand the implications of organizational behavior on the process of management The student will be able to EXPLAIN organizational 102.2 Remembering behavioral issues in the context of organizational behavior ) ' theories, models and concepts Y The student will be able to PRACTICE critical thinking 102.3 Applying when presented with managerial problems and express 102.5 their views and opinions on managerial issues in an articulate way.
 The student will be able to ANALYZE the importance of 102.4 Analyzing the management process and identify some of the key skills required for the contemporary management practice.
-102.5 Applying The student will be able to PRACTICE organizational 102.3 2.5 Applying justice at workplace.
+102.5 A natrin a The student will be able to PRACTICE organizational Applying justice at workplace.